Magnet school: History

-With the magnets designed to increase equity, at first school districts tried using involuntary plans which involved court-ordered attendance, the busing of children far from their homes, and building closer schools to achieve the required balance.
+With the magnets designed to increase equity, at first school districts tried using involuntary plans which involved court-ordered attendance, the bussing of children far from their homes, and building closer schools to achieve the required balance.
 Later, voluntary school integration plans were developed.
 One approach that educators within the public school system came up with was open schools.
 During the Open Schools movement of the 1970s, several ideas designed to influence public education were put into practice, including Schools without Walls, Schools within a School, Multicultural Schools, Continuation Schools, Learning Centers, Fundamental Schools, and Magnet Schools.
 "These schools were characterized by parent, student, and teacher choice, autonomy in learning and pace, non-competitive evaluation, and a child centered approach."
 Magnet schools have been the most successful of the ideas that originated from the Open Schools movement.
 It was expounded in 1971 by educator Nolan Estes, superintendent of Dallas Independent School District.
 The Magnet Schools Assistance Program was developed in the early 1980s as a way to encourage schools to address de facto racial segregation.
 Funds were given to school districts that implemented voluntary desegregation plans or court orders to reduce racial isolation.

 From 1985 to 1999, a US district court judge required the state of Missouri to fund the creation of magnet schools in the Kansas City Public Schools to reverse the white flight that had afflicted the school district since the 1960s.
 The district's annual budget more than tripled in the process.
-The expenditure per pupil and the student-teacher ratio were the best of any major school district in the nation.
+The expenditure per pupil and the student–teacher ratio were the best of any major school district in the nation.
 Many high schools were given college-level facilities.
-Still, test scores in the magnet schools did not rise; the black-white gap did not diminish; and there was less, not greater, integration.
+Still, test scores in the magnet schools did not rise; the black–white gap did not diminish; and there was less, not greater, integration.

 Finally, on September 20, 2011, The Missouri Board of Education voted unanimously to withdraw the district's educational accreditation status from January 1, 2012.